top of page

 Women are taught early to manage everything.
 To read the room.
 To anticipate needs.
 To smooth things over.
 We carry emotional labor that never gets named.
 Faithfulness that never gets acknowledged.
 Strength that gets expected.

-“I see how much you’re holding.”
+So let me ask something honestly: When was the last time someone looked at you and said, “I see how much you’re holding.”
 Not to fix it.
 Not to solve it.
 Just to see it.

 The God Who Sees Hasn’t Stopped